 1. Coffee lets you grow as a person

 I mean this!
 Literally!
 At least in my experience.
-I usually was and still am not super ambitious when meeting new people, I even used to be rather quiet.
+I usually was and still am not super ambitious when meeting new people, I even used to be rather quiet and introverted.
 Since I made my way into specialty coffee, though, everything changed.
 I opened up as a person.

 I love to connect with other like minded coffee people and I love to connect with them wherever I go.
 Be it cafes and coffee shops around the world, coffee festivals, trade shows, etc. I am super curious and tend to ask a lot of questions.
 Which is often really funny, especially when traveling and heading to coffee places around the world with my camera…

 Talking coffee enables you to grow as a person and stepping out of your comfort zone.
-Stepping out of the already known.
+Stepping out of what you think you already know.

 2. Coffee is connecting people